Detained Canadian in China being probed for harming state security

 Meng was granted bail by a Canadian court on Tuesday, 10 days after her arrest in Vancouver on U.S. claims that she misled multinational banks about Iran-linked transactions caused a diplomatic dispute.

-Malley said Kovrig, who was based in Hong Kong, had been working on issues related to Chinese foreign policy in Asia and Africa.

-"I'm just going to hope that whatever process is under way is going to be a fair one and one that will quickly show that there's nothing against him," he said.

-(Additional reporting by Christian Shepherd and Michael Martina in BEIJING; Editing by Paul Tait, Robert Birsel)
+(Additional reporting by Christian Shepherd and Michael Martina in BEIJING and David Ljunggren in Ottawa; Editing by Paul Tait, Robert Birsel and Nick Zieminski)